justeattakeaway/pie/README.md

 - Create a branch with your changes.
 These changes should exclude any `package.json` or manual `CHANGELOG` updates – only include the `.changesets` changes added by Changesets.
 - When you create your PR, target the `staging` branch.
 - Upon merging to `staging`, a new PR titled **release: Release Packages (next)** is automatically created.
 This PR includes the `CHANGELOG.md` and `package.json` version bump.
 Merging this PR will commit these changes to `staging` and execute a publish to npm under the `next` tag.

+**Notes:** Any new PRs that target the `beta-*` / `staging` branch will cause GitHub actions to include the changes as part of that beta release.
+Any package that uses the `beta` tag **must** follow this workflow until it's ready to be promoted to the `latest` tag (see Stable Versions section).
+PRs that combine changes in `latest` and `beta` / `next` packages will result in the beta / next package being versioned incorrectly.

 #### Promoting to stable